Cozy Capital: Asheville, N.C.'s Guide to New Winter Adventures

 - Asheville cider powerhouse, Urban Orchard, with more than 80 cider styles in its first four years of operation, has expanded to a second location.
 The new space doubled production overnight, features 30 taps and serves up an Old Europe vibe.
 Warm up with a cider cocktail.

 - Part of Asheville’s recent craft-spirit boom, The Chemist is a South Slope gin distillery with a tasting room outfitted as a Prohibition-era apothecary.
-An adjoining private cocktail bar, Antidote, opens in November with pre-Prohibition cocktails, new drink classics and a small-plate menu.
+An adjoining private cocktail bar, Antidote, opened in November with pre-Prohibition cocktails, new drink classics and a small-plate menu.

-- The Chemist’s bierbrand collaboration with Burial Beer Co. will be unveiled Nov.
+- The Chemist’s bierbrand collaboration with Burial Beer Co. was unveiled Nov.
 3 at Burial’s Burnpile event.
 With origins in Germany and a relatively new concept in the United States, this spirit-beer collaboration is unique in that the beer used is fully finished, it is made with corn in the mash bill and aged in former bourbon barrels.

 New Places to Warm Up and Grab A Beer